operator-playground-io/Keycloak-Operator-tile/tutorials/create-user.md

 4. Fill in the form with the following values:

    Username: myuser

-   First Name: Your first name
+   First Name: John

-   Last Name: Your last name
+   Last Name: Rodger

 5. Click Save